 Reading the pixel data

 We need to find out how many bytes of padding there will be on each line before we can start reading in the pixel data.
-The BMP format requires that each row of pixels are padded to a multiple of four bytes.
-In the code below we take care of this with a one-liner formula using the modulo operator on the image width.
+The BMP format requires that each row of pixels is padded to a multiple of four bytes.
+In the code below, we take care of this with a one-liner formula using the modulo operator on the image width.

 -- Number of bytes needed to pad each row to 32 bits padding := (4 - image_width*3 mod 4) mod 4;

 We also have to reserve space for all the rows of pixel data that we’re going to read.
 The

 image variable is an access type, a VHDL pointer.
 To make it point to a writable memory space we use the

 image_height number of rows in dynamic memory, as shown below.

 -- Create a new image type in dynamic memory image := new image_type(0 to image_height - 1);

 Now it is time to read the image data.
 The listing below shows the for-loop, which reads the array of pixels, row by row.
 For each row, we reserve space for a new